Generative-Discriminative Complementary Learning: Introduction

-Existing complementary learning methods modified the ordinary classification loss functions to enable learning from complementary labels.
-Ishida \etal \cite{lc} proposed a method that provides consistent estimate of the classifier from complementarily-labeled data where the loss function satisfies a certain symmetric condition.
+Existing complementary learning methods modified the ordinary classification loss functions to enable learning from complementary labels. \cite{lc} proposed a method that provides a consistent estimate of the classifier from complementarily-labeled data where the loss function satisfies a particular symmetric condition.
 However, this method only allows classification loss functions with certain non-convex binary losses for one-versus-all and pairwise comparison.
-Later, Yu \etal~\cite{bc} proposed to use the forward loss correction technique~\cite{patrini2017making,sukhbaatar2014training} that learns the conditional, $P_{Y|X}$, from complementary labels, where $X$ denote the features and $Y$ denote labels.
-This method can be applied to cross-entropy loss, which is commonly used for training deep neural networks.
+Later, \cite{bc} proposed to use the forward loss correction technique~\cite{patrini2017making} that learns the conditional, $P_{Y|X}$, from complementary labels, where $X$ denote the input features and $Y$ denote labels. \cite{ac} derived an unbiased estimator of the true classification risk with arbitrary loss functions from complementarily-labeled data.

-To clarify the differences between learning with ordinary and complimentary labels, we define the notion of ``effective sample size'', which is the number of instances with ordinary labels that carries the same amount of information as instances with complementary labels of given size.
+To clarify the differences between learning with ordinary and complimentary labels, we define the notion of ``effective sample size'', which is the number of instances with ordinary labels that carries the same amount of information as instances with complementary labels of a given size.
 Since the complementary labels are weak labels, they carry only partial information about the ordinary labels.
-Hence, the effective sample size $n_{l}$ for complementary learning

-is much smaller than the given sample size $n$ (i.e., $n_{l} << n$).
+Hence, the effective sample size $n_{l}$ for complementary learning is much smaller than the given sample size $n$ (i.e., $n_{l} << n$).
 Current methods for learning with complementary labels need a relatively large training set to ensure low variance for predicting ordinary label.

-Although $n_l$ is small under complementary learning settings, the instance distribution $P_X$ can be estimated from the all samples with size $n$.
-However, current complementary methods focus on modeling conditional $P_{Y|X}$ and thus fail to account for information hidden in $P_X$ which is essential in complementary learning.
+Although $n_l$ is small under complementary learning settings, we can still use all samples with size $n$ to estimate the instance distribution $P_X$.
+However, current complementary methods focus on modeling conditional $P_{Y|X}$ and thus fail to account for information hidden in $P_X$, which is essential in complementary learning.